austin-crime/austin-crime/README.md

 ### Project Description

-- This project will dive into crime data from the city of Austin for the years 2018 through 2021.
+Since 2010 the state of Texas has been the fastest growing state in terms of population in the country.
+Travis County had an increase in population of 170,000 from 2010 to 2020.
+With a large influx of people there is an increased opportunity for crime.

-- Having a deeper understanding of the crime in Austin will allow for improved public safety outcomes.
+This project will dive into crime data from the city of Austin, Texas from 2018 to 2021.
+Our goal is to identify key indicators of whether or not a case is successfully closed.
+Having a deeper understanding of the crime in Austin will allow for improved public safety outcomes.
+We will investigate several factors of crimes: type of crime, location the crime occurred, the time and date a crime occurred, and the time and date a crime was reported.
+Additionally, we will look at how the COVID 19 pandemic affected crime in Austin.

-- This project will cover key indicators for successfully closing a case, the most frequent types of crimes, Austin city district crime rate, and the seasonality of crimes.
+A machine learning model will be built to predict the clearance status of a case with the hope that it can be used for guiding the allocation of police resources in real time.
-- Our goal is that this project will guide the allocation of resources toward improving public safety.

 Let’s keep Austin weird!
 And safe.

 ### Initial Hypotheses